bartektenDev/Python3MacApp-LearnerTemplate/readme.md

 To run this app:
-git clone "THIS REPO URL"\n
+git clone "THIS REPO URL"

-cd \ LearnerTemplate/\n
+cd \ LearnerTemplate/

 python3 gui.py

 Enjoy!